 Start the New Year boating with WRRR!

-This year, we will be celebrating WRRR members who have passed on.
+We will be celebrating WRRR members who have passed on.
 Please bring your happy thoughts of your fellow boaters and enjoy the trip!

 Brrrr!
 It’s cold and rainy and just right for a trip on the Tilton!
 The Tilton is a beautiful class III-IV canyon just west of Mt.
 Rainier.
 The first few miles are an easy warmup for the narrow and exciting gorge section.
 The rapids are challenging and fast – you have to stay on your toes on this run.
 There is a paddle out on the lake at the end, but it’s not too long and you’ll have plenty of time to talk about the awesome run you just had (and about whatever ridiculous thing happened to the club president this time…).